 But, recently, the time arrived for a new addition to our monitor line up.
 Only this time, we were interested in the 4k offerings.
 Having had only excellent experience with our NEC 30” displays, we were hard pressed to consider other players such as Ben-Q, LG, Samsung, Dell or even EIZO.
 But, to be thorough, we persisted.

 The selection of the best monitor cannot be made by comparisons of specifications alone.
 Many have similar specifications.
 As a result, one may be tempted instead to look only at price.
-So, we decided to test several and after looking closely at the monitors mentioned, none except the EIZO and again the NEC measured up to our requirements.
+So, we decided to test several.
+After looking closely at the monitors mentioned in terms of the features mentioned, image stability and the ability to calibrate accurately, none except the EIZO and again the NEC measured up to our requirements.
 Every other monitor had one or more failed or missing requirements on the list.
 So, at the end of the process, only two monitors remained for serious consideration – the 31.5” NEC PA322UHD-BK-2-SV 4k with SpectraView ll and the 31.1” EIZO CG319-x 4k with ColorNavigator.

 The EIZO monitor was of interest first because it satisfied every important requirement on our list and also because of a long-standing solid reputation with respect to high quality, colour critical monitors and excellent customer service.
 But the intensity of our curiosity was primarily due to the huge price differential between the EIZO and the NEC.
-What could this monitor possibly offer over the NEC to make it worth the significant difference in price?
+What could the EIZO CG319-z 4k monitor possibly offer over the NEC to make it worth the significant difference in price?

 Almost immediately after turning on the new EIZO CG319x display its advantages and superiority started to become crystal clear.
 Every subtle nuance of tonality and image detail is visible from L* 1 to 99.
 The black point is far below the NEC or any other monitor we’ve seen.
-There is no IPS glow whatsoever and overall uniformity is spectacular.
+There is no IPS glow whatsoever and overall uniformity and stability are exceptional.
 At 4096 x 2160, the resolution is true 4k.
 The NEC is 3840 x 2160.
-The on-board monitor calibration is established via ColorNavigator software in combination with a built-in sensor plus the option to use an external colorimeter or spectrophotometer for certain functions.
-For the NEC it’s SpectraView ll with an external colorimeter only.
-With the ColorNavigator, we can quickly make as many profile targets as we like to accommodate various printing substrates and conditions, calibrate and profile each one and then switch between them with roughly only a two second delay.
+The on-board monitor calibration is established via ColorNavigator software in combination with a built-in sensor.
+But, the option exists to use an external colorimeter or spectrophotometer for certain functions.
+For the NEC one uses SpectraView ll software with an external colorimeter only.
+With the EIZO ColorNavigator, we can quickly make as many profile targets as we like to accommodate various printing substrates and conditions, calibrate and profile each one and then switch between them with roughly only a two second delay.
 Switching between calibrations on the NEC takes at least 35 seconds for each change and the creation and calibration of each target takes over twice as long as it does in ColorNavigator.

-Also, we have a GTI Graphiclight SoftView booth beside the EIZO monitor.
-We can hang a sheet of any print paper in the booth, from fine art to glossy RC, adjust the lighting to the desired level for critical evaluation, then attach an external colorimeter or spectrophotometer to the EIZO and have it read the actual white point of the paper in the GTI booth.
-ColorNavigator then sets the white point of the monitor to match the paper at that brightness level.
+Also, we have a GTI Graphiclight SoftView booth beside the EIZO monitor into which we can hang a sheet of any paper on which we plan to print, from fine art to glossy RC, then adjust the lighting to the desired level for critical evaluation, then attach an external colorimeter or spectrophotometer to the EIZO and have it read the actual white point of the paper in the GTI booth.
+ColorNavigator then sets the white point of the monitor to match the paper at the brightness level of the booth.
 What results from this in combination with the colour correction and optimization is astonishing colour accuracy and display to print match.
 The calibration is then correlated to the internal sensor which takes over future adjustments to keep the calibration on target, always.
-It is fascinating to see this in action.
+It is fascinating to see this in action and the resulting display accuracy is amazing.

 You don’t actually need a viewing booth for this.
 A standard desk lamp with balanced viewing illumination (Solux 5000k bulb in a den lamp, for example) or whatever illumination under which you choose to review your prints is all that is required to accomplish the same display to paper correlation and calibration.
 This system takes soft-proofing to a level of accuracy that is simply not possible with other displays.
 It is well beyond that which is achievable in Photoshop or Lightroom alone.
 It’s amazing.